dotnet/AspNetCore.Docs/aspnetcore/blazor/components/data-binding.md

 ## Bound field or property expression tree

-To facilitate deeper interactions with the bindings, Blazor allows the capture of the [expression tree](/dotnet/csharp/advanced-topics/expression-trees/) of a bound field or property.
-This is achieved by defining a property named in accordance with the field or property it relates to, suffixed by `Expression`.
-Thus, for any given parameter or field named `{PARAMETER OR FIELD NAME}`, the corresponding expression tree property should be named `{PARAMETER OR FIELD NAME}Expression`.
+To facilitate deeper interactions with a binding, Blazor allows you to capture of the [expression tree](/dotnet/csharp/advanced-topics/expression-trees/) of a bound field or property.
+This is achieved by defining a property with the field or property name suffixed with `Expression`.
+For any given field or property named `{FIELD OR PROPERTY NAME}`, the corresponding expression tree property is named `{FIELD OR PROPERTY NAME}Expression`.

 The following `ChildParameterExpression` component identifies the `Year` expression's model and field name.
 A <xref:Microsoft.AspNetCore.Components.Forms.FieldIdentifier>, which is used to obtain the model and field name, uniquely identifies a single field that can be edited.
 This may correspond to a property on a model object or can be any other named value.
 Use of a parameter's expression is useful when creating custom validation components, which isn't covered by the Microsoft Blazor documentation but is addressed by numerous third-party resources.